Ashish2712/ashish2712/README.md

 ### Hi there 👋

-My Name is Ashish and I am a Automation Test Engineer from India.
+My Name is Ashish and I am a Frontend master and Web Automation Engineer from India.
 You can find me on Twitter, or on LinkedIn.

 Some things about Me!

-- 🔭 I’m currently working on Python,Javascript and Java based Automation Framework
+- 🔭 I’m currently working on Python,Javascript and Javascript Framework(React, vue)
 - 🌱 I’m currently learning Kubernetes and docker
 - 💬 Ask me about anything always happy to help
 - 📫 How to reach me: akushwah206@gmail.com